mwat56/kaliber/README.md

 Depending on your country's legislation you may or may not include your family members.
 If in doubt please consult a Copyright expert.

-_Note_ that the password file generated and used by this system resembles the `htpasswd` used by the Apache web-server, but both files are _not_ interchangeable because the actual encryption algorithms used by both are different.
+_Note_ that the password file generated and used by this system resembles the `htpasswd` used by the _Apache_ web-server, but both files are _not_ interchangeable because the actual encryption algorithms used by both are different.

 ### INI file

 But relax!
-You don't have to give all those commandline options every time you want to start `Kaliber`.
+You don't have to give all those commandline options listed above every time you want to start `Kaliber`.
-There's an INI file which can take all the options (apart from the user handling options) all in obe place:
+There's an INI file which can take all the options (apart from the user handling options) all in one place:

 	$ cat kaliber.ini
 	# Default configuration file for the Kaliber server